Citizens' Police Academy

 Instructors for the program are highly-trained and experienced Greenwich Police Officers.
 In addition to participating in role-playing exercises, attendees will accompany on-duty police personnel within the Marine Division and Patrol.
 Ride-a-longs are scheduled beyond regular class times.
 A demonstration at the Police Firing Range will allow recruits to participate in mock scenarios where an officer may or may not have to fire their weapon.

 Applicants must either be a Greenwich resident or be a Town of Greenwich Employee and 18 years of age or older.
-There is no fee for the program; however, the Department requests that applicants be committed to the full seven-week program.
-The class size is limited to 40 students.
+There is no fee for the program; however, the Department requests that applicants be committed to the full program.
+The class size may be limited.
 Due to the high demand for this course, qualified applicants will be subject to a lottery drawing to determine the final class roster.

 To inquire about the next academy, calls can be directed to the Greenwich Police Department Community Impact Section Supervisor: